Jamaican Jerk Chicken

 jerk chicken ingredients

-• Chinese five-spice powder, allspice, dried thyme, ground nutmeg: This blend of spices delivers the signature jerk seasoning profile—warm, aromatic, and slightly sweet, with a hint of earthiness from the thyme.
+• Chinese five-spice powder, ground allspice, dried thyme, ground nutmeg: This combo of spices is what gives jerk its warm, complex, slightly sweet flavor with a savory edge.

-• Bone-in, skin-on chicken pieces (thighs, drumsticks, or breasts): These cuts are ideal as they stay juicier during cooking.
-I recommend bone-in chicken thighs and drumsticks over bone-in breasts for this recipe; the flavor is better and they are easier to grill without drying out.
-If you’d like to use bone-in chicken breasts, look for smaller ones (or cut large ones in half) so they won’t burn on the outside before the inside is fully cooked.
+• Bone-in, skin-on chicken pieces (thighs, drumsticks, or breasts): Thighs and drumsticks are my top picks—they’re flavorful, juicy, and easier to grill without drying out.
+If you go with bone-in breasts, try to use smaller ones or cut them in half so they won’t burn on the outside before the inside is fully cooked.

 • Jump to the printable recipe for precise measurements